nia-00/UCF_REU_SmartHome_2021/README.md

 in various simulated environments.
 The data collected with this model will be used to create a program that implements smart-home behavior inside the model house to automatically react to changes in the environment.
-Our ultimate goal is to develop a smart-home program that is energy efficient using a cost effective model.
+Our ultimate goal is to develop a smart-home program that regulates termperature in an energy efficient manner and is cost effective.

 ## Methodology